 • Negotiate a settlement.
 If you are disputing an insurer’s denial, contact the healthcare provider to ask for more time before it sends your unpaid bill to a debt collector.
 Providers may offer installment payment options with little or no interest, or they may accept a lesser amount rather than go through a lengthy dispute or have you file for bankruptcy.
 If you can’t negotiate on your own, consider a consumer advocate such as a Health CPA, Medical Cost Advocate, or Insurance Negotiating Service.

 • File for bankruptcy protection.
-Bankruptcy is a last resort for resolving medical debt, but one that many people end up choosing when debts spiral out of control and people cannot get caught up on them.
+Bankruptcy is a last resort for resolving medical debt, but one that many people choose when they have insurmountable debt and need a fresh financial start.

-Delaying can only worsen your situation, so contact us online or call the Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer today for your free consultation so we can determine what debt relief solutions will work best for you.
+Delaying can only worsen your situation, so contact us online or call the Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer today at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati) for your free consultation.
+Let us help you determine what debt relief solutions will work best for you.

 Attorney Tom Fesenmyer